 Cookery School at Little Portland Street

-A hidden gem just a few minutes from Oxford Circus, Cookery School at Little Portland Street is London’s most sustainable cookery school and second after River Cottage in the country.
+A hidden gem just a few minutes from Oxford Circus, Cookery School at Little Portland Street focuses on sustainability in food.
 Established in 2004 by Rosalind Rathouse, the school runs many wonderful classes including specific bespoke sessions for corporate groups.
 The daily classes run every week and cater for all levels from domestic to professional, with a wide variety of classes including Japanese home cooking, Jewish cooking and death by chocolate.
 They also offer a class which aims to tackle food waste: Waste Matters in collaboration with Magimix, where attendees learn how to make a series of sustainable dishes using a food processor.

 15b Little Portland Street, London. cookeryschool.co.uk